Maryland Sexting Laws for Teens and Minors

 Selfies.
 The Maryland Court of Appeals held that child pornography charges apply to selfies taken by minors.
 In a 2019 case, a 16-year-old was found guilty of child pornography for filming herself engaged in sexual conduct and sending the video to her teenage friends.
 The court held that, under the plain language of the statute, the 16-year-old could be both the pornographer and the subject of child pornography.
 (In re S.K., 215 A.3d 300 (Md.
 Ct.
 App.
 2019).)

-Maryland also makes it a crime to possess and retain (receive and keep) an image or video of a child under the age of 16 engaged in sexual conduct or in a state of sexual excitement.
+Maryland also makes it a crime to possess and retain an image or video of a child younger than 16 engaged in sexual conduct or in a state of sexual excitement.

 Defense.
 It's a defense to a charge of possession of sexually explicit material that the defendant promptly destroyed the image or video or notified law enforcement.